moabukar/tech-vault/README.md

 ### :small_blue_diamond: Linux

+- What is Linux and difference between UNIX and Linux?
+- What is the Linux kernel?
+-
 - What are inodes in Linux?
 - Explain the Linux boot process
 - What is a zombie process?
 - Difference between soft links and hardlinks?
 - What are namespaces and c-groups?
+- What are symbolic links?
+- What are the different types of permissions in Linux?
+- What is swap space?

+Commands:
 - What does chmod +x FILENAME do?
 - Which command will show you free/used memory?
+- Which command will show me the current directory I am in?
+- How can I terminate an on going process?
+- Write the command that will display all .yaml files including permissions of each file? ()
+- How can I found the status of a process?
+-

 Advanced: